VerticalRelevance/Performance-Testing-Blueprint/README.md

 `utils` Performance testing utils.

 `website` This is where workflows through the website are defined.
 Note how these tests consume the component tests.

-`characterization` These are where the characterization code for the various types of performance tests live.

 `controls` This is where control logic lives, e.g. automated load shaping.